 7.4 Rigging

 Standing rigging is to be 1x19 stainless steel wire in accordance with plan, and secured with rigging screws.
+Backstays and lowers may be made from SK78 Dyneema.
 Running rigging as required.

 Minimum dimensions of standing rigging to be: